Book Printing Tips: A Guide for Authors and Creators

 Some common book sizes for books with photos are:

 While some printers claim there is no difference in price between an A5 book and a 6x9 inch book, they are wrong.
-We are in Australia and you will be limited in paper options because the Australian parent paper sizes are not optimised for US sizes.
+We are in Australia and you will be limited in paper options because we use the metric system.

 What We Like.

-At Aburra Press, we are authors ourselves so this is an interesting topic for us.
+At Aburra Press, we are creatives ourselves so this is an interesting topic for us.

 For smaller novels, we think 5.5 x 8.5 inches is a great size that balances the look of a traditional trade paper back while fitting into the standard Australian paper sizes with minimal waste.
 For something more out there, we love the traveler size of 104 x 210mm.
 It looks quite trendy and the reading experience feels familiar to text on a phone screen with its thinner text column, which may help the next generation read gooder.